Osteoporosis: not always a natural part of aging

 Regular exercise not only builds muscle, but it also strengthens bones.
 In fact, thirty minutes of weighted or resistance exercise three days a week can help support healthy bone density.

-In most cases, osteoporosis is preventable, treatable and even reversible.
-Ancona-Young stresses that diagnosis and management is a life-saving service.
+Calcium, magnesium, potassium, and vitamins C, D, and K can also help prevent osteoporosis.
+These vitamins and minerals are found in many foods and dairy products.
+Calcium is also found in fish, dark green leafy vegetables (especially broccoli and kale), tomatoes and peppers.
+Osteoporosis can be preventable, treatable and often reversible.
+Dr. Arian stresses that diagnosis and management is a life-saving service.
 The best way to assess risk of osteoporosis is to have a bone density test.
+A bone density test is one of the easiest types of tests.
 Talk with your doctor about whether a bone density test is right for you or a loved one.

 Source: Sharp Health News